talgurevichwework/CSI-Research/Data reconciliation/readme.md

 ##### queries&#46;py
 Generates all relevant SQL queries.
 All queries use the [WeModule] library for accessing the redshift db.
 ##### label_sync_issues&#46;py
 Contains the label_sync_issues function which attempts to diagnose the sync error of a single reservation.

-## Instillation
+## Installation:
 To install:
 1. Ensure access to relevant redshift schemas - salesforce_v2, spaceman_*, sales_api_public
 2. Setup [WeModule] (instruction on github page)